swaptacular/swpt_accounts/protocol.rst

-.. [#purge-delay] The `AccountPurge`_ message delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).
+.. [#purge-delay] The `AccountPurge`_ message delay MUST be long enough to ensure that after clients have received the `AccountPurge`_ message, if they continue to receive old, wandering `AccountUpdate`_ messages for the purged account, those messages will be ignored (due to expired ``ttl``).